Clumsynite/shopbridge-app/README.md

 ## Introduction

-ShopBridge is a React application that allows you to handle your Invenntory.
+ShopBridge is a React application that allows you to handle your Inventory.

 With ShopBridge you can: